Festive Sand Dollar Cookies

 You might want to consider making a double batch if you want to have any left for Santa!

 This entry was posted on December 11, 2012 at 12:46 PM and is filed under Beachy Keen Art.
-Tagged: beach, beach picnic foods, Christmas, Christmas cookies, holiday beach ornament, sand dollars, sugar cookie recipe.
+Tagged: baking, beach, beach picnic foods, Christmas, Christmas cookies, holiday beach ornament, sand dollars, sugar cookie recipe.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.